BiophotonicsAuckland/team/README.md

 Currently I am working on processing of OCT data to determine the shear force and the percentage of intramuscular fat in NZ red meat.

+## Abi Thampi

+I am a PhD student working on OCT to predict the quality of meat in real time.

+I have been working on OCT data processing along with Sam to measure the intramuscualr fat content and the shear force in NZ red meat.

+Contact: atha302@aucklanduni.ac.nz